lumeland/lume.land/plugins/not_found.md

 ### Local development

-This middleware is used by default by Lume in the `--serve` mode with the [value of the `page404` option](../docs/configuration/config-file.md#page404).
+This middleware is used by default by Lume in [`--serve`](../docs/overview/command-line/#start-a-local-server) mode with the [value of the `page404` option](../docs/configuration/config-file.md#page404).